by Janice Jones |Last Updated 02-07-2020

 All dogs should be able to stand up, turn around and stretch out comfortably in a crate.

 If crate training is not on your list, consider a soft bed, placed in an area that is close to you.
 Small dogs will sleep anywhere near you, but they definitely prefer plush, soft, cozy places.
+Do remember that all beds will need to be cleaned periodically.

 Anyone who questions the need of this item has never had a dog.
 Puppies and even adult dogs will have accidents, especially small breed dogs.
 A good supply of cleaning supplies is indispensable.